thebitmonk/send_post_api/docs/AccountpaymentApi.md

-Responds back with slice of all countries
+Responds back with slice of all countries <br>

 ### Example
 ```javascript